-- Admission to Bedgebury is free (parking charges apply)
+- Admission to Bedgebury is free (vehicle admission applies)

-- Dogs are welcome (but on a lead in the Pinetum please)
+- Dogs are welcome (but on a lead in the Pinetum, in the car park, and around the visitor centre please)

 - Bedgebury is an outdoor site - please wear suitable clothing and footwear

 - Picnickers are welcome (Bedgebury was recently voted Best Picnic Site in the South)

 - No BBQs please (due to the risk of damage to Bedgebury's important tree collection)

 - The Pinetum may close in extreme weather - please call 01580 879820 or check with the local Met Office